Residence Agreement Policies and Procedures

 Student residences and common spaces are not intended to serve as centers for private enterprise or personal profit in any form.
 No business may operate out of or use as its base of support any room or residence, including room sharing or renting your room to others.
 Server farms or other electronic equipment used for running a private enterprise or business are not allowed.
 In specified undergraduate residences, students may be allowed to manage their own kitchens for the residents of that house or for Stanford student eating associates.
 In addition, official Stanford theme houses, with the prior approval of Residential Education, may operate theme-related food services to which Stanford community members may be invited.

 University-provided interior furniture (e.g. common area and student room furniture) may not be moved outside, including to patios or balconies, for any reason.
-Student room furniture is not permitted to be moved to and/ or stored in common area corridors or stairwells.
+Student room furniture is not permitted to be moved to and/ or stored in common areas, corridors,or stairwells.
 Bedroom furniture must remain in the assigned room unless removal is approved by the building management staff.
-Requests to remove furniture from apartments will not be granted unless approved by the Office of Accessible Education (OAE).
+Requests to remove furniture from apartments will not be granted unless approved as an accommodation by the Office of Accessible Education (OAE).
 At check-out, university furniture must be assembled and in the same place within the room as it was at check-in.

 Common Room Furniture